steve12345585/SnipeOffice/sw/README.writerfilter.md

-# Import Filters for LibreOffice Writer
+# Import Filters for SnipeOffice Writer

 The writerfilter module contains import filters for Writer, using its UNO API.